upside-down-cubes/gophi-frontend/README.md

 ### Running for every other time

+1. Open the Terminal
-1. Paste the following command in the Terminal
+2. Paste the following command in the Terminal
 ```bash
 docker start -i gophi
 ```